Bobli0322/Bobs-file-backup-assistant/README.md

 Launch the application using command "python bobFileApp_tkinter_1_7.py" in terminal\
 In case of building an executable, please build with terminal attached because terminal is used heavily to display information.

-This program is best suited for backup and maintain data files that have no duplication, like personal documents, pictures, and vidoes.
+This program is best suited for backup and maintain personal files like documents, pictures, vidoes, etc.
 Features include:
 - Backup sync
 - Finding and removing duplicated files (option to compare checksum)